cfreiner/quoins/README.md

 an immutable infrastructure.
 We carefully curated a set of sane defaults for configuring a provider's environment, but also allows you to fully customize it.

+[Quoin's][quoin-definition] are best described as cornerstone's for a building.
+They provide load bearing support to a wall.

 Currently, the quoins only support [AWS][aws].
 The available quoins:

 - A network with an internet gateway